 Disclaimer: I don't own Bewitched.
 If you don't believe me, I wasn't even born yet when it was on. :P

 A/N: This idea has been floating around in my mind for quite some time.
 I love these characters and I always thought it'd be an interesting twist if something like this happened.
-This story takes place about mid-season 4 and therefore, the Darrin is Dick York (my favorite).
-This story only turned out to be about 28 pages, so I split the story into two parts.
-This part is only about 12 and a quarter pages and then the next part will be the rest of the story.
-I'll be posting that more than likley in the next few days.
+This story takes place about mid-season 4 and therefore, Darrin is Dick York (my favorite).
+This story only turned out to be 28 pages so I split it into two parts.
+This part is only about twelve and a quarter pages and the next part will be the rest of the story.
+I'll be posting that more than likely in the next few days.
 This story is supposed to have a feel of an episode and I hope I accomplished that.
 I hope you enjoy!

 The Magic of Darrin Stephens

 Tagline: There was more magic in Darrin's life than he knew…

 Samantha Stephens moved swiftly through the kitchen as she arranged a couple hors d'oeuvres on a platter and smiled at her work.
 The whole kitchen smelled of the dinner she had just prepared – rotisserie chicken, potatoes, and for dessert, an apple pie.
 As she was admiring her work, her husband Darrin Stephens came up behind her and planted a kiss on her cheek, "Everything looks perfect, sweetheart."

 "Thank you, Darrin," Samantha smiled, "Did you just get back from the office?"

 "Yup," Darrin nodded, "Did you pick up my suit for tonight from the dry cleaners?"